kjarmicki/go-buckpal/README.md

 ## Notes on architecture

 - In the original application, repositories were more like DAOs, returning ORM-specific JPA objects.
 I found that problematic because it made creating generic interfaces for these repositories impossible.
 I diverged from the original design by making repositories return domain objects instead and thus making it possible to have multiple implementations of the repository.
+- TIL: it's possible to automate application architecture tests.
+Original application used [ArchUnit](https://www.archunit.org/), Go tooling in that space looks immature but nevertheless it's an interesting concept.
+[I have included one example of such test](pkg/architecture_test.go).

 ## Notes on technology